fsharp/fslang-design/FSharp.Core-4.4.3.0/FS-1036-consistent-slicing.md

 ### Sample use case

-One common technique used in machine learning models used to classify images is pooling.
+One common technique used in machine learning models used to classify images is max pooling.
 Typically, this involves "pooling" together a 2D slice of a 2D matrix representation of an image, and extracting a single value from this pool.
 We then slide this pool around the entire image, obtaining a new representation of the image that yields better results.

 This may look like:

 ![Pooling](https://miro.medium.com/max/803/1*Zx-ZMLKab7VOCQTxdZ1OAw.gif)

-For example, if we want to use mean pooling with a size of 3x3, we could write code that looks like
+For example, if we want to use max pooling with a size of 3x3, we could write code that looks like
 ```
 for i <- 0..height-3
     for j <- 0..width-3
-        result[i][j] = mean (image[i..i+2, j..j+2])
+        result[i][j] = max (image[i..i+2, j..j+2])
 ```

 However, notice that the result after pooling is smaller.
 We are losing resolution, and we ideally want our input size to equal our output.